 I know it’s easy to skip over this section.

-New mother runners, please read this guide on rebuilding your pelvic floor and this guide on tips from mother runners to make it all work.
+Because it’s a big topic, please read this guide on rebuilding your pelvic floor and this guide on running after pregnancy to make it all work.

-Knee injury runners make sure you’re spending plenty of time looking at good running form and doing hip strength exercises that prevent issues like IT Band Syndrome ALL THE TIME.
-It’s non-negotiable.
+- doing hip strength exercises that prevent issues like IT Band Syndrome

 And if you still have knee pain, then hold off on running and checkout these ideas to keep your fitness up with knee pain.